MobilityData/elrond.gtfs.org/docs/getting_started/features/flexible_services.md

         }
         ~~~

-## On-demand services with zones
+## Zone-based Demand Responsive Services

-On-demand services with zones is used to model demand responsive services that allow pick up and/or drop off at any location within a specific area for users that book a trip.
+Zone-based Demand Responsive Services is used to model services that allow pick up and/or drop off at any location within a specific area for users that book a trip.
 These areas are defined using `locations.geojson` so it does not require the use of `stops.txt`, nor `stop_times.arrival_time` & `stop_times.departure_time`.

 **Pre-requirement**:

 - [Base features](/getting_started/features/base)
-- [Booking rules feature](/getting_started/features/flexible_services/#booking-rules) recommended if service requires booking
+- [Booking rules feature](/getting_started/features/flexible_services/#booking-rules) if the service requires booking

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|